 Slip and Fall Accidents

 The term “slip and fall” generally refers to situations where a person is injured by slipping, or tripping, and falling due to a dangerous condition on a property.
 Such falls can happen inside or outside a building, and be caused by any of a number of conditions, including wet floors, poor lighting, structural defects, or hidden hazards.
 Falls are known to cause catastrophic injuries such as a fractured hip, broken back and head injury.
-We have extensive experience with claims related to serious injuries as the result of a slip and fall accident in California and Arizona.
+We have extensive experience with claims related to serious injuries as the result of a slip and fall accident in Texas.
 If you or a family member has been seriously injured in a fall or other accident on someone else’s property, you may have a claim.
 Feel free to contact us for assistance and advice.